dtandersen/dv-driver-assist/README.md

 * `MaxTemperature` - Downshift temperature threshhold
 * `OverdriveTemperature` - Downshift temperature threshhold during overdrive
 * `Overdrive` - Enable overdrive when train is slowing down

+## Key bindings

+The default key bindings are:

+* `PAGE UP` - Increase speed
+* `PAGE DOWN` - Decrease speed
+* `RIGHT CONTROL` - Toggle cruise control on/off

+# Usage

+Put the reverser into neutral.
+Press `PAGE DOWN` to increase the set point to 10 km/h.
+Press `RIGHT CTRL` to the cruise control.
+Now press `PAGE DOWN` and decrease the setpoing to -10 km/h.
+The train should no come to a halt and reverse.

 # Development